 Ever since European settlement, NYC was a popular destination for Europeans, a city of hope, dreams, and opportunities.
 All of them moved through immigration on Ellis Island and after 1886 everyone was greeted by the enormous Statue of Liberty, a national symbol of freedom.
 Nowadays a visit to NYC is not complete without a visit to the Statue of Liberty and Ellis Island.

 The completion of Central Park in 1876 marks another historic event in the US.
 It was the first urban designed park in the US.
 Currently, it’s the most visited park in the US and a must-see on any NYC trip!

 The most recent major event in the history of NYC was the terrorist attacks on September 11, 2001.
-When two planes flew into the twin towers, killing over 2500 people.
+When two planes flew into the twin towers, and over 2500 people died.
 The memorial and museum dedicated to this tragic event are two more sights that should be included in any NYC itinerary.

 Contributed by Lara from Both Feet On The Road

 For more on the history of New York City, check out How to Visit the Statue of Liberty, a History of Central Park, a History of the Brooklyn Bridge, and What Happened to the Old Penn Station.
 To explore further afield, check out the best historic towns in New York state.